bpwl0121/nd013-c1-vision-starter/README.md

 This project uses deep learning object detection algorithms to detect objects in images from the car's camera.

 ## Setup
+you can use Workspace or Local Setup

 ### Workspace
 Udacity's virtual machine for this project

+### Local Setup

+For local setup if you have your own Nvidia GPU, you can use the provided Dockerfile and requirements in the [build directory](./build).

+Follow [the README therein](./build/README.md) to create a docker container and install all prerequisites.

 ### Download data
 For this project, we will be using data from the [Waymo Open dataset](https://waymo.com/open/).
 The files can be downloaded directly from the website as tar files or from the [Google Cloud Bucket](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_2_0_individual_files/) as individual tf records.